 The Centre for Research into Energy Demand Solutions (CREDS) was established as part of the UK Research and Innovation’s Energy Programme in April 2018, with funding of £19.5M over five years.
 Its mission is to make the UK a leader in understanding the changes in energy demand needed for the transition to a secure and affordable, net zero society.

-For more information on CREDS contact Hannah Harris email@example.com
+For more information on CREDS contact Hannah Harris by email on email@example.com.

-For more information on the University of Leeds contact Anna Harrison firstname.lastname@example.org
+For more information on the University of Leeds contact Anna Harrison by email on firstname.lastname@example.org.